Diamond Kote Siding System

 • Mixing three siding styles creates ultimate visual interest.
 The varying directions and textures allow flexibility in the design of an exterior and can easily create visual focal points in the architecture.

-Now that you've decided to move forward with mixing siding styles, the next step is incorporating color onto the exterior.
+Once you’ve decided to move forward with a mix of siding styles, the next step is incorporating color onto the exterior.
 Diamond Kote Siding System offers 28 siding colors to further customize your exterior with a collection of Solid colors and two-toned DuoBlend Premium siding colors allowing you to create endless siding and color combinations.
 Here are a few popular combinations that use different siding styles and colors to create a harmonious design.

 Ready to get started on designing your new exterior?